EWLA/ewla.github.io/pages/audio.md

     * Highs

 **Note:** The graph representation shows boosting and subracting of balance.
 If the balance is below the mid-line, you are reducing the gain of that spectrum, above the line is boosting the gain.

-### Parametric EQ

-We now have 4 adjustable points of balance.
-You can see the wave representation on the screen as you dial in the knobs.
-Not only can you adjust the gain, but you can adjust where in the spectrum it affects, and the width of the spectrum to affect.
-This is very detailed AND very powerful if used correctly.

-## Channel Memory

-Channel memory is now available!
-We can recall (and store) tricky balances.

 ### Recalling